First, find a cheap Tavern...

 Further proof: the brick section's west wall had two front doors - one from the parlor and one from the dining room.
 Why did we think they were doors to the outside?
 Dead giveaway was the transom windows.
 The west side dining room door that led to our living room had a completely intact transom window - still set with its wavy 19th c. glass.
 And the west side parlor door had been closed in by the time we got there (turned into a shallow entrance closet). but they left that transom space over the door. so we turned that into a little display shelf:

-Birkett's property used to encompass an eastern patch of land - the east neighbor's name - where a red barn stands today.
-The tavern keeper owned other properties, as well (Like the little stone house to its west - the oldest structure in Hillsboro), and his total land amounted to around 12 or 13 acres.
+Birkett's property used to encompass an eastern patch of land where a red barn stands today.
+The tavern keeper owned other properties, as well (Like the little stone house to its west which is the oldest structure in Hillsboro), and his total land amounted to around 12 or 13 acres.
 A typical early 19th century tavern required around 13 acres to support the business (Farmland for planting and pens to store animals brought through town by drovers).
 This was in the days before the trains, and there was only one way to get an animal all the way to the large markets of Alexandria: walk.

 By the way, the house's original hand-carved mantels, the built-in corner cupboards, and all were "9 over 6" windows.
 (Nine panes over six).
 In the 1930s, the government established the Works Progress Administration to create jobs for a very depressed American economy.
 One thing they developed was the Historical Homes Study, and our home was lucky enough to be a part.
 This gave us clues on how we could restore them home.
 For instance, we knew the large brass locks had all been removed by the time we got there!
 Likely sold, as they were valuable.
 The WPA reports can be found at Leesburg's Thomas Balch Library.